Miserere (Górecki): Structure

-Like many other of his compositions, Górecki indicates the performance duration of the Miserere.
-The 37 minute-long work for large mixed choir is essentially all in A Aeolian in an arch form.
+Like many of his compositions, Górecki indicates the duration of the performance of the Miserere.
+The 37-minute-long work for a large mixed choir is essentially all in A Aeolian in an arch form.
 It builds in intensity to a climactic point and then returns.
 Górecki composed the Miserere for eight voice parts (Sopranos I+II, Altos I + II, Tenors I+II, Bass I+II) with an additive structure.
-This means each vocal entrance is added over top of parts already present.
+This means each vocal entrance is added over the top of the parts already present.
 Górecki scholar Adrian Thomas calls these sections “paragraphs.”
 Each section builds on the preceding paragraph but have their own distinctive character.

 Miserere Op.
 44, contains 11 sections delineated by the composer through approximate performance durations for each section.
 The first section begins with the second basses with the next highest part.
-The only departure from this formula is in Section 8 when Gorecki holds the expected first soprano entrance until Section 9.
+The only departure from this formula is in Section 8, when Gorecki holds the expected first soprano entrance until Section 9.
 The first ten sections are sung to the text "Domine Deus noster", with the last section sung to "MISERERE NOBIS", bolded in Górecki's own hand.

 Throughout the whole piece only white-key notes are used, with a strong reliance on the interval of the third.
 Sections 2-6 all involve chords generally built on stacked thirds, most notably 9th chords on A in the 4th-6th section.
 The 7th section is noticeably simpler in texture and harmony; the Alto, Tenor and Bass hold an E for nearly the whole movement as the Sop II sing a cantus.
 Throughout the whole piece, Górecki marks the term 'błagalnie' (imploringly), a commentary on the text - in itself from the Psalms (Ps.
 105:47) and the Agnus Dei of the Roman Rite.
 The 8th section, a gigantic fortissimo section, never resolves itself - it cadences on its own dominant, G, and never resolves into the tonic, avoiding any sense of victory.
-This is reflective of the fact that Górecki never meant the Miserere to be triumphant, given the context that it was written in.
+This is reflective of the fact that Górecki never meant the Miserere to be triumphant, given the context was written in.

-The final and eleventh section, is quiet, yet 'błagalnie'; it returns to the A Aeolian mode after a shift in tonal center (to E in the 7th section, to C in the 8th), hammering out the same A minor chords only with slight shifts in the melodic line.
+The final and eleventh section is quiet, yet 'błagalnie'; it returns to the A Aeolian mode after a shift in the tonal centre (to E in the 7th section, to C in the 8th), hammering out the same A minor chords only with slight shifts in the melodic line.
 Throughout the last section, each melodic part moves by at most a four-note range, but the harmonic range is static.
-He solves the issue of sticking only with white keys by using a IV43 chord, in place of a dominant chord which would require the use of a G-sharp.
+He solves the issue of sticking only with white keys by using an IV43 chord in place of a dominant chord, which would require the use of a G-sharp.
 The repeated meditation of the A minor "MISERERE NOBIS" chords gives the piece a finality that would otherwise have been problematic.